WABA League: Formation and early years

 In 2003, the league changed its name to EWWL Trocal League, which lasted until 2006.
-During these seasons, the number of teams who played in the league varied from nine to twelve.
-In the period from 2004 to 2006, it had a representative from Macedonia and then one from Bulgaria in the 2006–07 season.
+During these seasons, the number of teams playing in the league varied from nine to twelve.
+From 2004 to 2006, it had a representative from Macedonia and then one from Bulgaria in the 2006–07 season.
 Austrian clubs left the competition in 2004.
 Since 2003, the competing teams have been from Serbia and Montenegro.
 In 2006, the league changed its name to WABA NBL which was used until 2008.
 In 2006, the WABA Cup launched, which existed until 2010 and was attended by participants in the league.
 In 2007, the WABA Cup bore the name Vojko Herskel.
 In the 2008–09 season, the league was named after WABA Multipover; in 2009–10 season, it was named IWBL.

 2010s

 In 2010, the league changed its name to MŽRKL.
 The Vojko Herksel Cup was last played.
 In the 2012–13 season, the league included the Hungarian PEAC-Pécs, and the Belgrade Partizan achieved a record in its history, playing 32 matches in the national competitions (regional league, championship and cup) all season without suffering a defeat.
-In the season of 2013–14, the format of the competition changed.
+In the 2013–14 season, the format of the competition changed.
 The twelve participating teams were divided into two groups of six teams.
 Four first-placed teams were placed in the quarterfinals, with the winners to the Final Four.

 In the 2015-16 season, the league introduced instead of quarterfinals League 6, in which the first phase the two groups are placed by 3 teams.
 The League 6 transmitted the results achieved against teams from the same group in the first phase they finished the League 6.
 League 6 plays a dual circuit system (one game at home and one away) against teams that have qualified from the opposite group previous stage of the competition.
 The four best teams in League 6 advance to the Final Four.

 In September 2016, the league officially changed its name to WABA League.
 In June 2017, the league signed a sponsorship contract with tourist agency BTravel and officially changed its name to BTravel WABA League.